-The work of the Senior Program Manager requires teamwork, the exercise of discretion, judgment, and personal responsibility.
-As a member of a highly visible and rapid response office, the Senior Program Manager requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
+The Senior Program Operations Specialist position requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+As a member of a highly visible and rapid response office, the Senior Program Operations Specialist requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
 The incumbent has a high level of integrity and attention to detail to ensure the use of OTI systems and procedures to maintain effective and efficient management of funds, programming, and monitoring and evaluation.
-The Senior Program Manager is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
-S/he places a premium on the building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
-The Senior Program Manager is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
-The Senior Program Manager has a strong sense of responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
-The Senior Program Manager is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The Senior Program Operations Specialist is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The Senior Program Operations Specialist is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
+S/he places a premium on the building of positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
+S/he acts as a mentor and trainer to staff as appropriate.
+The Senior Program Operations Specialist has a strong sense of responsibility, is service-oriented, highly organized, pays close attention to detail, and is able to complete supervisory tasks with minimal guidance.